 the determinant and its log-transformed models, together with the dissimilarity measures namely: the determinant ratio, the log-distance, the dispersion and the contrast measures of distance.

-The models are closely related.
+These models are closely related as follows.

-Given the same parameter set, the determinant and determinant ratio are just scaled version of each other.
+For the same parameter set, the determinant and determinant ratio are just scaled version of each other.

 Meanwhile, the log-determinant, the log-distance and the dispersion are also just shifted version of each other.

-Thus ideally speaking
+Hence it would expect that

-if one model is validated all the other models will also be,
+once one model is validated, all the other models will follow suit,

 assuming that all the parameters of the image are known exactly.

-Still in this section, all the models will be made subject to investigation.
+Nevertheless, all the models will be separately evaluated in this section .

 Among all these models, the least-assumed stochastic process for dispersion and contrast measures of distance are validated first.